sweattep/ancient_quotes/README.md

 >follow not [personal] inclination, lest you not be just

+>As for those who do not believe in the Hereafter, We have certainly made their deeds appealing to them, so they wander blindly.

 >Tension is who you think you should be.
 Relaxation is who you are.

 >Defend where there is no attack